NCBI-Codeathons/amr-2024-team-mortimer/README.md

 ## Pipeline Requirements

 This pipeline uses the workflow manager Snakemake and Mamba for software installation.
+The workflow also uses the python packages pandas and biopython.
 Additionally, the pipeline requires [Pseudofinder](https://github.com/filip-husnik/pseudofinder/), which is not available on conda.

 ### Resources for installing mamba
 Instructions for minimal Mamba installation can be found here: [Miniforge](https://github.com/conda-forge/miniforge)